arjunsat/MOSFET-CMOS-INVERTER-CHARACTERISATION/Day4/READ.md

   - When PMOS is made stronger, NMH increases, but **Noise Margin Low (NML)** reduces.
   - This happens because the stronger PMOS makes it harder for the weaker NMOS to hold logic 0.

-📸 *Reference image: Effect of increasing PMOS width on NMH and NML*

 ---